-3.1.2.6.11.3.1 General protocol - The transponder shall announce the presence of an air-initiated Comm-B message with the insertion of code 1 in the DR field.
+- 3.1.2.6.11.3.1 General protocol The transponder shall announce the presence of an airinitiated Comm-B message with the insertion of code 1 in the DR field.
 To extract an air-initiated Comm-B message, the interrogator shall transmit a request for a Comm-B message reply in a subsequent interrogation with RR equal to 16 and, if DI equals 7, RRS must be equal to 0 (3.1.2.6.11.3.2.1 and 3.1.2.6.11.3.3.1).
-Receipt of this request code shall cause the transponder to transmit the air-initiated Comm-B message is received of this request code shall contain all ZEROs in the MB field.
+Receipt of this request code shall cause the transponder to transmit the air-initiated Comm-B message.
+If a command to transmit an airinitiated Comm-B message is received while no message is waiting to be transmitted, the reply shall contain all ZEROs in the MB field.
 The reply that delivers the message shall continue to contain code 1 in the DR field.
 After a Comm-B closeout has been accomplished, the message shall be cancelled and the DR code belonging to this message immediately removed.
-If another air-initiated Comm-B message is waiting to be transmitted to 1, so that the reply contains the announcement of this next message.

-Note - The announcement and cancellation protocol ensures that an air-initiated message will not be lost due to uplink or downlink failures that occur during the delivery process.

-3.1.2.6.11.3.2 Additional protocol for multisite air-initiated Comm-B
+If another airinitiated Comm-B message is waiting to be transmitted, the transponder shall set the DR code to 1, so that the reply contains the announcement of this next message. - Note The announcement and cancellation protocol ensures that an air-initiated message will not be lost due to uplink or downlink failures that occur during the delivery process. - 3.1.2.6.11.3.2 Additional protocol for multisite air-initiated Comm-B